jasonl99/stpete_crystal/README.md

 #### What is [Crystal](https://crystal-lang.org/docs/installation/) anyway?

-Well, the crystal-lang.org describes it this way:
+Well, crystal-lang.org describes it this way:
 * Have a syntax similar to Ruby (but compatibility with it is not a goal)
 * Statically type-checked but without having to specify the type of variables or method arguments.
 * Be able to call C code by writing bindings to it in Crystal.
 * Have compile-time evaluation and generation of code, to avoid boilerplate code.
 * Compile to efficient native code.

 It has the best of both worlds -- the native speed of C with the joy of programming that ruby provides.

 #### Installation

 Installing crystal is easy enough, unless you're running Windows.
 Sorry, no crystal for Windows.
-You can confirm that it's installed correctly, by running `crystal -v` in a terminal.
-Right now, I'm running `Crystal 0.20.3 [b1416e2] (2016-12-23)`.
+You can confirm that it's installed correctly by running `crystal -v` in a terminal.
+Right now, I'm running `Crystal 0.20.4 [d1f8c42] (2017-01-06)`.

 I use Ubunutu (and this applies to all Debian-based distributions), so I simply add the crystal repository to my system:

 ```bash
 curl https://dist.crystal-lang.org/apt/setup.sh | sudo bash